JeremyRubin/pleb.fi/content/events/miamidecember2025.md

 (Full Schedule coming soon)

-have a talk or workshop idea?
-Submit this form!
+have a talk or workshop idea? submit [this form](https://371ap9xb8m0.typeform.com/to/cyTosf9s)!

-interested in being a sponsor? or help organize? reach out!
+interested in being a sponsor? or help organize? [reach out](https://twitter.com/intent/tweet?text=hey%20@bitcoingrove,%20scaling%20bitcoin?)!

-join the bitcoin grove telegram group to stay fully looped in!
+join the bitcoin grove [telegram group](https://t.me/btcgrove) to stay fully looped in!

 ## other fun around the event